 Dr Phil Kirkman is Associate Professor in Education in the Faculty of Health, Education, Medicine and Social Care at ARU.
 His interests include:

-Dr Roxana Anghel is Senior Researcher and Senior Lecturer in the Faculty of Health, Education, Medicine and Social Care at ARU.
+Dr Roxana Anghel is a Senior Researcher and Senior Lecturer in the Faculty of Health, Education, Medicine and Social Care at ARU.
 Her interests include:

 Dr Sara Spear is Head of School of Management in ARU's Faculty of Business and Law.
 Her interests include:

-Dr Sarah Wall is Senior Lecturer Practitioner in the Faculty of Health, Education, Medicine and Social Care at ARU.
+Dr Sarah Wall is Senior Lecturer in the Faculty of Health, Education, Medicine and Social Care at ARU.
 Her interests include: